CSS

 Selectors

-Cascading Style Sheets work with selectors, which select and format specific HTML elements of a website.
-If, for example, the header should be formatted, a selector searches for the HTML tag <h1> when loading a page and links it with a formatting defined in CSS.
+Cascading Style Sheets use selectors to target and style specific HTML elements on a web page.
+For example, if the heading is to be formatted, a selector searches for the HTML tag <h1> when the page loads and associates it with a style defined in CSS.

 The simplest selectors are type selectors.
-The name of a type selector corresponds to the HTML tag that is to be formatted, without pointed brackets.
-The HTML tag will be identified during page creation according to this selector name.
-The complete assignment will be written in the CSS as follows:
+The name of a type selector corresponds to the HTML tag to be formatted, without the angle brackets.
+The HTML tag is identified based on the selector name when the page is loaded.
+The complete statement is written in CSS as follows:

 Selektor {Eigenschaft:Wert;}

-A black header would therefore be entered in the CSS with a type selector as follows:
+A black heading would therefore be specified using a type selector in CSS as follows:

 h1 {color:#000000;}

-A selector can contain an unlimited number of formatting entries.
-If the title should, for example, be black and 14 pixels in height, this additional formatting would be entered in the selector as follows:
+A selector can contain an unlimited number of format specifications.
+If, for example, the heading is to be black and 14 pixels wide, this additional formatting is specified in the selector as follows:

 h1 {